zitadel/oidc/SECURITY.md

 ## Reporting a vulnerability

-To file a incident, please disclose by email to security@caos.ch a list with the security details.
+To file a incident, please disclose by email to security@caos.ch with the security details.

 At the moment GPG encryption is no yet supported, however you may sign your message at will.